Kernix13/beginner-git-commands/README.md

 git push -u origin main
 ```

 I know the first code block works, but I remember following the GitHub commands exactly and it worked as well - it's your choice.
 The only difference is `git branch -M main` and I think the flag `-M` means changing the master branch to the name **main**.
-IMO the `add README.md` command is not necessary.
+The `add README.md` command is not necessary.
 Just create and edit your README in VS Code and push it to your repo.

 The `git init` command creates a new local GIT repository in the directory you ran that command.
 The command `git clone` also initiates a git repo for a repo you want to clone, but git is installed in the downloaded/cloned folder, *NOT* in the directory where you ran that command.
 But both initiate git tracking.

-The `git push` command is used to send local commits to the master branch of the remote repository
+The `git push` command is used to send local commits to the master branch of the remote repository.

 Use `git remote -v` to list any remote repositories that you have connected to this repo, or to show the URLs that Git has stored as a short name.
 That is to check if you are pointing to the clond URL or the repo in your account.
 Did you clone to contribute or to work on your own version of the repo?

-The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo).
+The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo). `https_url` is the URL that is on the page when you create a new repo.
+It is also shown whn you click the `Code` button.

-But to just use `git push` in the future you have to set something called an upstream, meaning where you want to push it to by default.
+But to use `git push` in the future you have to set something called an *upstream*, meaning where you want to push it to by default.
 That is why you use `-u` (see additional notes below).

 Replace **master** with the branch where you want to push your changes when you’re not intending to push to the master branch.
+(Where else would you push?)

 ## Commands after initial push

-after making some changes do:
+after making some changes use:

 ```
 git add .
 git status
-git commit -m "Reason for commit" git push -u origin master
+git commit -m "Created README file" git push -u origin master
 ```

 **Note**: You need to use `git push -u origin master` for the next commit only after the initial push.
 After that just use `git push` unless you used `-u` as mentioned above.
 Although I believe you can run `git push origin master` and it won't have a negative effect.
-Also, I'm adding `git status` as a habit to check the status of the files, though that command is not required.
+Also, I use `git status` as a habit to check the status of the files, though that command is not required.

 ## Clone your own repo